-Rather of seeing smoking as your “friend” that helps you through tough times and good times, you will realise how smoking has been holding you back from a deeper enjoyment of life.
+Rather than seeing smoking as your “friend” that helps you through tough times and good times, you will realise how cigarettes have been a false friend, and how smoking has been holding you back from a deeper enjoyment of life.
 You will learn simple, easy strategies to move through those tough times without feeling overwhelmed, and to enjoy the good times in full.

 In other words, we don’t want you to be an ex-smoker who feels like you’re missing out when you see others smoke.
 We want you to be a non-smoker who turns your nose up at cigarettes, and struggles to remember why you could possibly have ever thought that smoking was a good idea!